 - He listens to both sides of the party and decides whether a man or woman deserves punishment and be put to prison or deserves freedom.

 Sherlock Holmes was featured in four novels.
 I like all of them.
 Although The Hound of the Baskervilles is the most popular, it is my fourth.

 2. A Study in Scarlet.
 A story of lost love, revenge and mystery.
 This is memorable because this is where Sherlock Holmes and Dr. John H. Watson got introduced to each other by a mutual friend.
 Here we come to know who Sherlock Holmes is.
-Thanks to Dr. Watson who enumerated Holmes's interests and knowledge of subjects in different fields.
+Thanks to Dr. Watson's checklist of Holmes's interests and knowledge of subjects in different fields.